-As I write in May 2019, discussions raised by the Extinct Rebellion protests and school strikes prompted by the inspirational Greta Thunberg, have got me reflecting.
-I have been very moved by her actions and I’ve been thinking about the fact that I work in an industry that essentially generates heaps of waste!
+I have been very moved by the actions of the inspirational Greta Thunberg, and I’ve been thinking about the fact that I work in an industry that essentially generates heaps of waste!
 I can’t tell you how many bags of rubbish we remove from people’s houses in a year.

 Increasingly my clients say to me that they want to be conscious about how they dispose of their unwanted clutter.
 I strongly encourage this.
 Here are some thoughts on three aspects of this to consider: